MandyHole/school-clubs/README.md

 <li>Users aren't asked to provide an email when initially adding a child as the information is pulled from their user login information.
 However, they have the option to update their email when they amend their child in case it changes in future. </li></ul>
 </li>
 <li>As a Site User, I would like my child’s year to be automatically updated at the start of the next academic year so that I don't have to do it manually.
 <ul><li>Admininstrators can make the Year Group go up a year in the admin panel (using the pupil model) by selecting all pupils and using the action "Advance year".
 After Year 6, the clubs would no longer be available so those pupils' records would be deleted during the advancement process.
 I didn't give users the ability to amend a pupil's year as it isn't something that would need to be changed apart from during the summer when the admins will run the action.
-Giving them the ability would create a risk that parents would advance it in the summer before the admins had a chance. </li></ul>
+By allowing users this ability, there would be a risk that parents would advance it in the summer before the admins had a chance, which would then make it inaccurate when the admin ran the function. </li></ul>
 </li>
 <li>As a Site User, I would like past dates to automatically disappear from the booking option so that it is easier to find the date that I want.<ul>
 <li>The date request form has been designed using a date picker that defaults to the current date.
-Should they select a date that is in the past or doesn't give the 48 hours required notice, the admins will have the opportunity to deny the request based on insufficient notice. </li></ul>
+Should they select a date that is in the past or doesn't give the 48 hours required notice, the admins will have the opportunity to deny the request based on insufficient notice.
+Once the term has ended, admins would delete all the requested dates for that term.</li></ul>
 </li>
-<li>As a Site User I would like to know the status of my requests so I know whether or not the sessions have been successful booked.<ul>
+<li>As a Site User I would like to know the status of my requests so I know whether or not the sessions have been successfully booked.<ul>
 <li>Messages appear that show when a form is successfully submitted.
 On the "Manage Booking" page, you can see the status of any requests and whether they are pending approval, declined (with a reason) or approved.</li></ul></li>
 <li>As a Site Admin, I would like to be able to see who is signed up for a particular date so that I can prepare resources accordingly.
 <ul><li>In the admin area, under the Date Request model, admins can order the list based on the date of the request to see if there are any approved cancellations/additional date requests for any particular date.
-That, in conjunction with the regular attendees, which can be found in the pupil model by filtering by session, will provide all of the pupils who should be at a particular session.</li></ul></li>
+That, in conjunction with the regular attendees, which can be found in the pupil model by filtering by session, will provide all of the pupils who should be at a particular session.
+In an ideal world, this would be streamlined better and cause less administrative work.</li></ul></li>
 <li>As a Site Admin, I would like to easily move pupils up a Year Group at the start of the next academic year and not allow parents to amend this field so that I know the Year Groups remain accurate.
 <ul><li>Admininstrators can make the Year Group go up a year in the admin panel (using the pupil model) by selecting all pupils and using the action "Advance year".
 After Year 6, the clubs would no longer be available so those pupils' records would be deleted during the advancement process.
 I didn't give users the ability to amend a pupil's year as it isn't something that would need to be changed apart from during the summer when the admins will run the action.
 Giving them the ability would create a risk that parents would advance it in the summer before the admins had a chance. </li></ul>
 </li>